 It makes sense that Kim Drew’s cult-followed Instagram account @MuseumMammy covers everything from the art world to activism to the social sphere—she’s an influencer in all of those realms, both online and IRL.
 With her casual yet informed manner, Drew has amassed over 82,000 followers.
 A member of the Metropolitan Museum’s social media team, she excels at group shots with equally famous friends @VaJiaJia, @SirSargent, and @SusiKenna.
 Between her day job at the museum and her daily contributions to her personal Instagram and Black Contemporary Art Tumblr, we asked Drew to discuss her social media philosophy.

-Associate Online Community Producer at the Metropolitan Museum of Art, New York
+Occupation: Associate Online Community Producer at the Metropolitan Museum of Art, New York

 Define your Instagram style in three hashtags:

 BlackLivesMatter with a touch of #BBHMM to support my #TravelNoire.

 How did you first get into social media and what is your favorite thing about it?
 I’ve been on social media for over a decade, but I truly committed myself to making it a career when I started my blog Black Contemporary Art in March 2011.
 I’ve had a sustained interest in social media because it provides users with a chance to be seen.
 I know many fear Big Brother, but in some ways I’m willing to risk privacy for self-determination.

 What is your favorite thing to post?
 Books that I’ve been reading.
 I know it’s really nerdy, but I love the comments that are generated.
 Your instagram post becomes a mock book club.

 The one thing you would never post?
 I’d like to send a cease and desist letter to the company that introduced the Flipagram.